jhart3000/Categorise-Transactions/README.md

 Updating category of a transaction,
 Adding a new category,
 Getting the most up to date transaction list,
-Getting a list of transactions for a specific category,
+Getting a list of transactions for a specific category

 More details on the functionality of these apis can be found in the swagger documentation